MPPennella/ato-roll-calculator/README.md

 ## Version History

+### 1.3.2

+* Switched method of calculating overall chance with rerolls to be much more efficient, especially when using only or mostly one color of dice

 ### 1.3.1

 * Added display for chance of success with given die pool including use of rerolls